Singapore has earned its reputation as one of the best shopping destinations in the world.

 Regardless of when you visit this street, you are bound stay busy for hours shopping from one mall to another.

-- Shop – If the stalls on Bugis Street weren’t quite your style, the shops on Orchard Street might be a better fit.
-The shopping here is mainly comprised of high-end shopping malls.
+- Shops – The shopping here is mainly comprised of high-end shopping malls.
+There are huge malls all along the street and even underground.
 Go to the unique ION Orchard or the fashionable Knightsbridge Mall to start.

-- Learn – Orchard Street presents plenty of opportunity to learn.
-Nearby, you can visit the National Museum of Singapore, Fort Canning Park or Istana Heritage Gallery to get a deeper understanding of Singaporean culture.
+- Attractions – Nearby, you can visit the National Museum of Singapore, Fort Canning Park or Istana Heritage Gallery to get a deeper understanding of Singaporean culture.

 4. Sim Lim Square

 Sim Lim Square is the electronics hub of Singapore.